trueheart78/trueheart78.com/wishlist.md

 Josh is a software developer that loves programming in Ruby and listening to Taylor Swift.
-He also enjoys the odd comic (Squirrel Girl, Gwenpool, Captain Marvel, etc), especially anything illustrated by Gurihiru, Jen Bartel, and Skottie Young.
+He also enjoys the odd comic (Squirrel Girl, Gwenpool, Captain Marvel, etc), especially anything illustrated by Gurihiru, Jen Bartel, or Skottie Young.

 He's not a big fan of art books, or books in general.
 His audio book list is around 100 titles, and probably 5% of that he's listened to, so those are out, as well.